Volunteer Backcountry Work Week: Cottonwood Creek and Tres Plumas Meadow Restoration

 The mission!

 Volunteers will spend 2 nights camped along upper Cottonwood Creek in the White Mountains.
 Cottonwood Creek is a federally designated Wild and Scenic River, home of a nursery population of the Paiute cutthroat trout, a fish listed as Threatened under the Endangered Species Act.
-Volunteers will work for two full days on dismantling obsolete barbed wire fencing and other debris in upper Cottonwood Creek and Tres Plumas Meadow.
-Tasks will involve cutting and rolling up barbed wire, pulling up t-posts, and digging out and/or sawing wooden corner braces and hauling debris.
+Volunteers will work for two full days resolving wildlife entrapment issues and restoring the meadow in upper Cottonwood Creek and Tres Plumas Meadow.

 Who can join this trip?